 In 2011 she received a Guggenheim Fellowship and a Joan Mitchel Foundation Award in 2012.
 Other awards include a Pollock Krasner Grant and two awards from the American Academy of Arts and Letters.

 Bradford was a resident faculty member at the Skowhegan School of Painting and Sculpture (2009) and in 2016-2017 was Senior critic at the Yale School of Art in New Haven.

 Her work is in the collections of the Metropolitan Museum of Art, the Brooklyn Museum, the Portland Museum (Maine and Oregon), the Dallas Museum of Art and the Menil Collection in Houston Texas

-Recent and upcoming exhibitions include the New Orleans Biennial, Prospect 4 (fall 2017), a solo show at CANADA in New York (Fall 2018, a group show at the Crystal Bridges Museum in Arkansas devoted to images of Superman and Superwoman (winter 2019) and a solo exhibition at Campoli Presti in London (June 2019).
+Recent exhibitions include the New Orleans Biennial, Prospect 4 (2017), a solo show at CANADA in New York (2018), a group show at the Crystal Bridges Museum in Arkansas devoted to images of Superman and Superwoman (winter 2019) and a solo exhibition at Campoli Presti in London (June 2019).